leahtara/leahtara/README.md

 ### Hi there 👋 I'm Leah Tara Paul

-🛠️ I'm currently building my skills in the field of Cyber security 🔭 I’m currently working on a querying system for DNS logs 👯 I’m looking to collaborate on any Cybersec related projects
+🛠️ I'm currently building my skills in the field of Cyber security <br>
+🔭 I’m currently working on a querying system for DNS logs <br>
+👯 I’m looking to collaborate on any Cybersec related projects <br>